 Even the best elevator pitch can lose its effectiveness if your delivery lacks confidence.
 Keep your chest high, shoulders back and smile when meeting someone and delivering your pitch.
 Use a strong speaking voice to show confidence in your experience and what you want in the future.
 If you’re nervous, try mentally reversing roles: If you were the person being pitched to, you’d likely be happy to listen and help the inquirer as best you could.

 There is potential that your audience won’t be open to hearing your pitch.
-If it’s not the right time or the person you’re speaking to doesn’t seem receptive, gracefully draw back.
-If you’ve asked for an in person meeting and they’ve said no, you can ask if they’d prefer email or a phone call.
-If you get the sense at any point that the conversation is an inconvenience, use this opportunity to negotiate for a lesser ask.
-Leave the conversation with empathy for your audience: you prepared a speech and they weren’t expecting it—you can probably relate to the feeling of being caught of guard.
+If it’s not the right time or the person you’re speaking to doesn’t seem receptive, gracefully drawback.
+If you’ve asked for an in-person meeting and they’ve said no, you can ask if they’d prefer email or a phone call.
+If you get the sense at any point that the conversation is an inconvenience, leave the interaction with empathy for your audience or consider negotiating for a lesser ask.
+You could request to hear about their career path and give them the chance to share their pitch or you could ask for an introduction to someone else if appropriate.